dfjdejulio/Runner/EXTENDED_README.md

 and it can't be resized").
 And the changes to the language started really accelerating, with these crazy "properties" and "dot syntax" and "attributes" and "synthesize" and later, *garbage collection*... back in *my* day, we allocated objects by hand *and we liked it*!
-But now istead of alloc and zones and stuff, I was supposed to use retain/release?
+But now instead of alloc and zones and stuff, I was supposed to use retain/release?
 And *then* they jettisonded GCC, and could add even more off-the-wall features, and got rid of retain/release, and we got a runtime with "Automatic Reference Counting"